Generating Fair Universal Representations using Adversarial Models: FUR for Publicly Available Datasets

-Fig. \ref{fig:UCI-CaseII-fairness} shows the tradeoffs between the classification accuracy of salary versus the demographic parity measure $\Delta_{\text{DemP}}$ (defined in \eqref{eq:statistic_DP}) \textit{w.r.t.} gender, relationship or their combination\footnote{Note that there are no samples for (Female, Husband) and only $2$ samples for (Male, Wife).
-Therefore, in the calculation of $\Delta_{\text{DemP}}$, we ignore the two groups.}, respectively.
-We observe that while the classification accuracy of salary is above $94\%$ of the baseline performance the value of $\Delta_{\text{DemP}}$ is dropped to $25\%$ for gender and to about $34\%$ for both relationship and the combination.
-Therefore, the $X_r$ works well in decorrelating the information of salary and the information of gender and relationship jointly and separately.
-From \ref{fig:UCI-CaseII-DemP2}, we observe that the value of $\Delta_{\text{DemP}}$ for the combination is almost the same as that for relationship.
-In addition, comparing the results in Figs. \ref{fig:UCI-CaseI-fair} and \ref{fig:UCI-CaseII-DemP2}, we can see that for any given classification accuracy of salary, the $\Delta_{\text{DemP}}$ for gender in Case II can be about $25\%$ higher of than that in Case I, which is the cost of providing fairness for relationship.
+For Case II, Figs. \ref{fig:UCI-CaseII-DemP1} and \ref{fig:UCI-CaseII-DemP2} illustrate the tradeoffs between the salary accuracy and $\Delta_{\text{DemP}}$ for $S$ chosen as gender or relationship or both.
+We observe that while salary accuracy is above $94\%$ of the baseline performance, the value of $\Delta_{\text{DemP}}$ is dropped to $25\%$ for gender and to about $34\%$ for both relationship and their combination.
+In short, $X_r$ works well in decorrelating gender and relationship both separately and jointly without affecting downstream classifier performance.
+From Fig. \ref{fig:UCI-CaseII-DemP2}, we observe that the value of $\Delta_{\text{DemP}}$ for the combination is almost the same as that for relationship. {In addition, comparing the results in Figs. \ref{fig:UCI-CaseI-fair} and \ref{fig:UCI-CaseII-DemP1}, for any given $\Delta_{\text{DemP}}$ for gender, the salary accuracy in Case II is about $1\%$ lower than that in Case I; this can be viewed as the cost of {eliminating} {a potentially sensitive feature (relationship) that is also correlated with the target feature (see also, footnote \ref{ref:footnote9})}.
+Finally, comparing the results in Figs. \ref{fig:UCI-CaseI-fair} and \ref{fig:UCI-CaseII-DemP2}, for any given salary accuracy, $\Delta_{\text{DemP}}$ for gender in Case II is about {$0.25$ } higher than that in Case I; this can be viewed as the effect of using non-binary sensitive features on $\Delta_{\text{DemP}}$, now defined as the maximum over all values taken by the non-binary sensitive feature.}